What is a Retirement Calculator?

-A Retirement Calculator helps you estimate how much money you could have by the time you stop working.
+A retirement calculator helps you estimate how much money you could have by the time you stop working.
 It combines your current savings, monthly contributions, expected annual return, and time until retirement to project a future balance.

 Retirement planning is not just about saving money.
 It is about understanding whether your savings rate and expected growth are enough to support the lifestyle you want later in life.